AphaseDev/QtZeroConf/README.md

 ```
 **QML**

-QZeroConf can be used in QML applications
+QZeroConf can be used in QML applications.

 ### Build Dependencies